tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 ), this plugin uses its local database prior to the REST APIs.
 After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-3. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-4. Custom validation function can be added by `add_filter()` with predefined filter hook.

 = Development =